Astrology Home Astrology Blog Star Guide Horoscopes Love Horoscopes Tarotscopes Compatibility Astro Shop Guest Book

 Venus

-The evening and morning star, a planet symbolising matters to do with love, affection, the arts, money and so on.
+The evening and morning star, a planet symbolising matters to do with love, affection, beauty, the arts, money and so on.
 Ruler of Taurus and Libra.
 Exalted in Pisces.
 The lesser benefic.
 More about Venus.

 Vernal Equinox